davidgasquez/davidgasquez.com/content/posts/2023-04-07-blockchain-data-pipelines.md

 ---

-¹ I know Dune has the spells dbt package and is awesome.
-I wish they did something similar for their pipelines.

-² Centralization makes working with data a less painful job!

-³ And the blockchains data is such a [great candidate for the open data movement](https://publish.obsidian.md/davidgasquez/Open+Data). **Chain data is open, verifiable and immutable!
+¹ And the blockchains data is such a [great candidate for the open data movement](https://publish.obsidian.md/davidgasquez/Open+Data). **Chain data is open, verifiable and immutable!
 All great properties for open data.**

+² And I totally get it.
+Centralization makes working with data a less painful job!

+³ Dune has [the spellbook](https://github.com/duneanalytics/spellbook) and is awesome.
+I wish they did something similar for their pipelines though.

 ⁴ Bacalhau indexes the chain with TrueBlocks, puts the data into Parquet files on IPFS and you query it from anywhere using DuckDB!